Avalanche Bridge mixes in $300M of North Korean and other tainted crypto

 This case does not share spy video.
 Instead, we focus on the detailed tracing of assets from North Korean hackers, Russian spies, and others into the Avalanche Bridge.

-Ava Labs (Avalanche) uses fake "astroturf" accounts to sell AVAX tokens, slander rivals, and fool its community
+Ava Labs (Avalanche) has 1000s of astroturf bots that pump AVAX tokens, slander rivals, and mislead its community

 Ava Labs operates a highly organized and massive secret bot and trolling army that distorts social media discourse by using fake people to parrot messages that help their cause en masse — to encourage the purchase of AVAX tokens, amplify falacious themes, insert fake consensus into their own community, and relentlessly slander rivals.